nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 The general workflow of the `session /view` command is as follows:
 1. The user input provided is passed to `SplitLah`.
 2. `SplitLah` then parses the input by using methods in the `Parser` class to obtain a `SessionViewCommand` object.
-3. `SessionViewCommand#run` method is invoked to run the `session /view` command.
+3. `SessionViewCommand#run` method is then invoked to run the `session /view` command.
 4. The list of sessions are stored in a `Profile` object, hence `Manager#getProfile` is called.
-5. The `SessionViewCommand` object then runs the `Profile#getSession` method to retrieve the session represented by the session unique identifier provided.
+5. Once the `Profile` object is returned, `Profile#getSession` is called to retrieve the `Session` object with the specified session unique identifier from the list of sessions.
    1. If the session with the requested session unique identifier does not exist, an error message is printed out with `TextUI#printlnMessage`.
    2. Else, a `String` object representing the details of the requested session is retrieved using the